-Conscious of the need, in implementing policies for the wise use of all wetlands important for waterbirds and in a context of objectives for sustainable development, to avoid, minimize or mitigate the negative impacts of economic development on the ecological character of these important habitats,
+Conscious of the need, in implementing policies for the wise use of all wetlands important for waterbirds and in a context of objectives for sustainable development, to avoid, minimise or mitigate the negative impacts of economic development on the ecological character of these important habitats,

-Recognizing the increasing global demand for resources, including inter alia non-renewable resources such as oil and gas, precious and base minerals, coal, sand and gravel, industrial minerals and peat, and some renewable resources such as salt and soda ash, and Noting the resulting increase in industrial activities related to exploration for, and extraction of, these resources including through artisanal, small-scale and large-scale projects,
+Recognising the increasing global demand for resources, including inter alia non-renewable resources such as oil and gas, precious and base minerals, coal, sand and gravel, industrial minerals and peat, and some renewable resources such as salt and soda ash, and noting the resulting increase in industrial activities related to exploration for, and extraction of, these resources including through artisanal, small-scale and large-scale projects,

-Aware of the potential for certain activities related to extractive industries, if not appropriately managed and regulated, to have direct and indirect negative impacts on the waterbirds through changes to the ecological character of their wetland habitats, and Recognizing the particular vulnerability of wetlands to the impacts of extractive industries, given the potential for impacts to be transferred both upstream and downstream within a river basin,
+Aware of the potential for certain activities related to extractive industries, if not appropriately managed and regulated, to have direct and indirect negative impacts on the waterbirds through changes to the ecological character of their wetland habitats, and recognising the particular vulnerability of wetlands to the impacts of extractive industries, given the potential for impacts to be transferred both upstream and downstream within a river basin,

-Also aware that recent global and regional initiatives, including those by the United Nations Environment Programme (UNEP) and the World Conservation Union (IUCN), to improve corporate social responsibility and governance in the extractive industries sector, offer opportunities to strengthen the conservation and wise use of wetlands, while still realizing economic benefits from the development of extractive industries,
+Also aware that recent global and regional initiatives, including those by the United Nations Environment Programme (UNEP) and the World Conservation Union (IUCN), to improve corporate social responsibility and governance in the extractive industries sector, offer opportunities to strengthen the conservation and wise use of wetlands, while still realising economic benefits from the development of extractive industries.

-Recognizing the value of Strategic Environmental Assessment (SEA) approaches in supporting decision-making that reflects the wise use of wetlands, And noting that SEA approaches can be particularly helpful for planning and prioritization of collection of baseline information for inventories of important sites for migratory waterbirds,
+Recognising the value of Strategic Environmental Assessment (SEA) approaches in supporting decision-making that reflects the wise use of wetlands, and noting that SEA approaches can be particularly helpful for planning and prioritisation of collection of baseline information for inventories of important sites for migratory waterbirds,

-Acknowledging that migratory waterbirds depend on multiple sites along their flyways, and that accordingly flyway-scale contexts are critical in assessing impacts through Environmental Impact Assessment and SEA processes, especially consideration of cumulative impacts of multiple wetland losses along a waterbird's flyway, And Noting that the Critical Site Network Tool (CSN) provides helpful data and information in this regard,
+Acknowledging that migratory waterbirds depend on multiple sites along their flyways, and that accordingly flyway-scale contexts are critical in assessing impacts through Environmental Impact Assessment and SEA processes, especially consideration of cumulative impacts of multiple wetland losses along a waterbird's flyway, and noting that the Critical Site Network Tool (CSN)1 provides helpful data and information in this regard,

-Also recognising the importance of adequate inventory information on wetlands important for waterbirds in supporting decision-making and permitting procedures related to extractive industries, and Emphasizing the importance of early notification of proposed exploration and extraction activities in providing sufficient time for collection of inventory and baseline information in wetlands important for waterbirds potentially affected by these proposed activities,
+Also recognising the importance of adequate inventory information on wetlands important for waterbirds in supporting decision-making and permitting procedures related to extractive industries, and emphasising the importance of early notification of proposed exploration and extraction activities in providing sufficient time for collection of inventory and baseline information in wetlands important for waterbirds potentially affected by these proposed activities,

-Conscious of the need for government officers and others within Contracting Parties responsible for the conservation and management of important wetlands for waterbirds to understand and have access to best practice guidance related to extractive industry processes,
+Conscious of the need for government officers and others within Contracting Parties responsible for the conservation and management of important wetlands for waterbirds to understand and have access to best practice guidance related to extractive industry processes so as to aid good decision-making,

-Thanks the Ramsar Convention's Scientific & Technical Review Panel (STRP) and the AEWA Technical Committee, for their joint work to collate and summarise available technical guidance on assessing, avoiding, minimizing and mitigating the direct and indirect impacts of extractive industries on wetlands in the exploration, development, operation, closure and post-closure phases; the production of a guide to this guidance; and the development of a low-cost methodology to identify potential conflict 'hotspots' where extraction of commodities my impact on wetlands of importance for migratory waterbirds.
+Thanking the Ramsar Convention's Scientific & Technical Review Panel (STRP) and the AEWA Technical Committee, for their joint work to collate and summarise available technical guidance on assessing, avoiding, minimising and mitigating the direct and indirect impacts of extractive industries on wetlands in the exploration, development, operation, closure and post-closure phases; the production of a guide to this guidance; and the development of a low-cost methodology to identify potential conflict 'hotspots' where extraction of commodities may impact on wetlands of importance for migratory waterbirds, and noting the value of the Critical Site Network Tool (CSN) as the source of waterbird distribution data layers for applying this methodology.